 How Long Should I Keep My Skincare Products?

-You can conveniently find our PAO (Period After Opening) labels on the back side of the packaging in the lower left corner.
+You can conveniently find our PAO (Period After Opening) labels on the back of the packaging in the lower left corner.

 Most of our products are stable 3 years unopened and 12 months after opening.
-Additionally, our Resist C15 Super Booster should be used within 3 months after opening and within 6 months from the purchase date.
+However, our Resist C15 Super Booster should be used within 3 months after opening and within 6 months from the purchase date.

 The Dos & Don’ts of Making Your Products Last